rstradling/smartos-pallet-example/README.md

 # my-pallet

-A Clojure example designed to show you how to use pallet 0.7.x/0.7.x-smartos branch with SmartOS.
+A Clojure example designed to show you how to use pallet 0.7.3 with Joyent with SmartOS.

 ## Usage